 - Digitech XBC Bass Multi-Voice Chorus

 The MXR M83 is the bass chorus pedal because it is designed by bass players for bass players.
 This is a pure 100% analog bass chorus pedal that has a cool shimmering chorus while giving you the option for a metallic flanger effect as well.
-Our favorite feature is probably the X-Over mode, which reduces modulation at the lower end frequencies.
-This is great for playing playing higher frequency chords while keeping the low end in tune.
+Our favorite feature is probably the X-Over mode, which reduces modulation at the lower-end frequencies.
+This is great for playing higher-frequency chords while keeping the low end in tune.

 Overall, this pedal really works well and adds the perfect Chorus sound.
 Additionally, there is a cool flanger setting that adds a bit of spice to your mix.
 We love the warm analog sound and with the bass and treble boost and cut knobs, you can really change the tone to your liking.
 And of course, it goes without saying that the build quality of the MXR is absolutely amazing.